dakzilla/magento2-intervention-image-helper/README.md

 + Provide a way to clear image cache from admin and command line
 + Allow the module to fail gracefully in case of a file error
 + Tests
-+ Provide more control to end-user, like choosing the image manipulation library and the quality of saved images
++ Provide more control to end-user, like choosing the image manipulation library
++ Enable JPEG quality control in admin
 + Allow cached images to expire
 + Automatically clean up expired image caches via cron
 + A way to create image templates (pre-made styles) to provide a shorter, cleaner template syntax